firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ### 1. Coincidence of Wants

 Entropic introduces a cross-chain adaptation of Coincidence of Wants (CoW).
-It collects CoWs from various ledgers, matching orders off-chain.
-This cross-ledger smart matching engine organizes orders for potential matches and navigates through larger networks and tokens to reach the more exotic ones.
+It collects CoWs from various ledgers and matches the orders off-chain.
+This smart matching engine sorts orders to find any potential matches, and then navigates through larger networks and tokens to access the more exotic ones.
 Entropic's algorithm optimizes output for the user since CoW is often cheaper, faster, and more reliable.

 ### 2. Cross-Chain Functionality